Niraj-Solanki/BottomSheetStack/README.md

 NSBottoomSheet Application:- This Sample Contain Structure of BottomSheetStack </Br>
 <b>Home Screen</b>:- Used For Display "World Expo Details" & "Drive BottomSheetStack/BottomSheetContainer".<br> They are many More UIBottomScreen which inherited from UIViewControoller and used to present in BottomSheetContainer.
 BottomSheetContainer is working as Stack.
 Every UIBottomScreen have 4 states. {Launch, collapse, Expend, closed}.
-It can handle upto 5 UIBottomShee. </br></br>
+It can handle upto 5 UIBottomSheet. </br></br>
 <b> Working </b>:- Just Created Simple UIBottomSheet and used bottomSheetNavigation to present more UIBottomScreen.
 Initially have to create object of BottomSheetContainer and initiateWith any UIBottomSheet. </br></br>